-It is not easy to cross-cut boards and strips accurately and perfectly at a 90 degrees angle.
+It is not easy to cross-cut boards and strips accurately, and make perfect square cuts at a 90 degrees angle.
 This is why I decided to make this circular saw cross-cut jig.
 This simple woodworking jig is quite easy to make and it helps a los to make very precise cuts with the circular saw.

 This circular saw guide is very easy to make and it is very useful to cut boards with the circular saw.
 We just need a 4 or 5 millimeters thick marquetry sheet and a 10×15 millimeters strip.
 I use a marquetry sheet because if I use a 10 millimeters thick plywood, the maximum depth I could cut wouldn’t be enough to cut the 40 millimeters thick wooden bars I use to make my pieces of furniture.